medialab/xan/docs/cmd/dedup.md

 If your file is already sorted on the deduplication selection, use the -S/--sorted flag to run in O(1) memory instead.

-Note that it will be the first row having a specific identity that will be emitted in the output and not any subsequent one.
+Note that, by default, this command will write the first row having a specific identity to the output, unless you use -l/--keep-last.

 Usage:
     xan dedup [options] [<input>]